 This project is an ongoing art-science collaboration with the artists Christine Davis and Scott Lyall, and the Ciber Lab at Simon Fraser University.
 It works to develop “nano-media” using nano-optical materials to produce a new kind of substrate, along with its accompanying image-making techniques, and to explore the circulation of these nano-optical images across fields and applications.
-Our work has been presented in a variety of venues, including academic and industry conferences (such as Siggraph and ISEA), and in exhibitions at the Miguel Abreu Gallery in NYC and Susan Hobbs Gallery in Toronto, with fuller-scale shows in the works for Paris (Fall 2017) and New York (date TBC).
+Our work has been presented in a variety of venues, including academic and industry conferences (such as Siggraph and ISEA), and in exhibitions at the Miguel Abreu Gallery in NYC and Susan Hobbs Gallery in Toronto, Paris and London in Fall 2017, and the Olga Koerper Gallery in Toronto (Winter 2018).
 A website that presents the scientific, artistic, and technological dimensions of the project will be launching summer 2018.
 An article in Leonardo is available here.